All Episodes

 They made a decision to risk their lives.

-Presuming this story is as it's told, 27-year-old uh Nada, she made a decision to attend a protest that day, took a bullet and bled from every orifice on on YouTube all over the world.
+Presuming this story is as it's told, 27-year-old Nada, she made a decision to attend a protest that day, took a bullet and bled from every orifice on YouTube all over the world.

-She made a choice, she made a decision.
+She made a decision.

 I think the decision made by the Iranian people has been pretty clear, Mr. President.